roc-lang/roc/README.md

 been able to find beginner-friendly projects to get people up to speed gradually.)

-If you're interested in getting involved, check out [this talk](https://youtu.be/ZnYa99QoznE?t=4790) which has more context on goals and timelines, and send an email to the address mentioned towards the end!
+If you're interested in getting involved, check out [CONTRIBUTING.md](https://github.com/rtfeldman/roc/blob/trunk/CONTRIBUTING.md) which has more info and a link to our Zulip chat!